mickem/adf-12c-tutorial/tutorial/01_model.md

 * 1.1 Create the application i JDeveloper
 * 1.2 Connect the application to the master git on a private branch from master.
+* 1.3 Extend the employees EMAIL field to be longer so a real email address can fit.
+(255 chars)
+* 1.3 You can execute SQL commands from a SQL Worksheet in JDeveloper on the database connection
+* 1.4 ALTER TABLE EMPLOYEES MODIFY (EMAIL VARCHAR(255))

 ### Questions